nicholaswilde/solar-battery-charger/docs/about.md

 Monitoring is handled by an Adafruit Feather Huzzah (Feather) that has built in wifi support which makes it easy to monitor remotely as well as collect data.
 The board will monitor when the li-ion battery is charging and when charging is complete.
-It can also send notifications when the charge is complete via IFTTT.
+It can also send notifications when the charge is complete via ThingSpeak and IFTTT.

 ## :raised_hand: Current Limitations